hasinoorit/gudam/README.md

 export default App
 ```

-Please note that once the store is changed, `$silentlyOnce` does not execute its callback, and it does not support asynchronous operations.
+Please note that once the store is changed, `$preload` does not execute its callback, and it does not support asynchronous operations.

 ## Store Inside Store